NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 create the necessary metadata within the Cinder database to allow it to be managed like any other Cinder volume.
 The operation will also rename the volume to a name appropriate to the particular Cinder driver in use.
-The imported storage object could be a file, LUN, or a volume depending on the protocol (iSCSI/FC/NFS).
+The imported storage object could be a file, LUN, NVMe namespace or a volume depending on the protocol (iSCSI/FC/NFS/NVMe).
 This feature is useful in migration scenarios where virtual machines or other data need to be managed by Cinder; refer to the section called ":ref:`cinder-manage`" for an example of the ``cinder manage`` command.